madpilot78/fe-stl/README.md

 ## Technical Details

-This project is using [Tailwindcss](https://tailwindcss.com) to generate the CSS file, due to this at present the output HTML includes an external CSS file.
+This project is using [Tailwindcss](https://tailwindcss.com) to generate the CSS file.
+The generated CSS is embedded in the template using [Grunt](https://gruntjs.com).

-To generate the CSS file just run:
+To generate the final stl file run:

 ```sh
 npm install
 npm run build
 ```

-The generated HTML expects the CSS file to be in the same directory.

 ### Customizing Logo

-The generated HTML includes a logo.png image from the directory it is in.
+The generated HTML includes a logo.png image from the same directory it is in.

 The image should be 96x96 pixel, other sizes will be scaled.